Lujarios/SEC-2024/README.md

 # Schulich Engineering Competition - Competitive Programming - 2024

-### Welcome to our submissions for the Competitive Programing division of SEC! :grin:
+### Welcome to our submission for the Competitive Programing division of SEC! :grin:

 ## <ins>**The Task:**</ins>
 Create a system to allow the Foothills Hospital to schedule patient appointments with doctors.